Product Search

-You will find a listing of known public and private installations of loops in Colorado on our Loop Colorado Directory page.
+You will find a listing of known public and private installations of loops in Colorado on our Loop Directory page.
 Loop initiatives are gearing up nationwide.
 Read on to find out more about induction hearing loops and how they can help those with hearing aids hear clearly in venues that typically have been difficult or impossible to understand what the speaker is saying.

 What is an induction loop?